(A) The primary objectives of the Title IV-E program are:

 (4) To facilitate the adoption of or other permanent placement for those children who cannot return to their own homes.

-(B) A goal of the Ohio department of job and family services (ODJFS) is ensuring the maximum number of children receiving assistance under the Title IV-E foster care maintenance (FCM) program at any time, who will remain in foster care after having been in such care for more than twenty-four months, is no more than twenty per cent of the total number of children who are reported in foster care during the preceding calendar year.
+(B) The Ohio department of job and family services (ODJFS) is committed to ensuring the maximum number of children receiving assistance under the Title IV-E foster care maintenance (FCM) program at any time, who will remain in foster care after having been in such care for more than twenty-four months, is no more than twenty per cent of the total number of children who are reported in foster care during the preceding calendar year.

 (2) This goal will be achieved by periodic monitoring and evaluation by ODJFS of agency case records and reports to ODJFS, with full realization no child eligible to receive assistance under the requirements of the Title IV-E program may be denied assistance on the basis of this goal.